Pharmacy

 Medication delivery service

-The RCH Pharmacy Department are currently running an expanded postal service for prescription medications.
+The RCH Pharmacy Department provide a postal service for prescription medications.

 The Pharmacy Department at RCH has for many years offered a postal service for medications to patients and families that meet specific criteria.
 All those eligible for the postal service are required to pay for the costs associated with this service.

-Unfortunately high cost medications, those over $500, cannot be sent through the postal service.
-These medications will still need to be collected from the hospital pharmacy as is current.
+High cost medications over $500, cannot be sent through the postal service.
+These medications will still need to be collected from the hospital pharmacy.

 Medications are posted out on Mondays – Thursday (excluding public holidays).
 Please allow sufficient time for your order to be processed and arrive via the post.